 The health care landscape has changed – and is changing – dramatically but until now, there has been minimal evolution in how medical students learn anatomy.
-The new UCSF Anatomy Learning Center is the anatomy lab of the future; it offers interactive technology that helps the next generation of clinicians understand the complex architecture of the human body in sophisticated, detailed ways.
+The UCSF Anatomy Learning Center is the anatomy lab of the future; it offers interactive technology that helps the next generation of clinicians understand the complex architecture of the human body in sophisticated, detailed ways.

 Center Design Highlights